cyberbiont/vscode-sidenotes/README.md

 _default: true_

-The extension uses vscode.hoverProvider to show convinience button links at the bottom of the tooltip.
+The extension uses vscode.hoverProvider to show convenience button links at the bottom of the tooltip.
-This (probably) can slow thing down a little so if you don't need it you can turn this off.
+This (probably) can slow things down a little so if you don't need it you can turn this off.

-Note that due to no negation support in VSCode glob patterns and namely document selectors, your [filter](#filter) settings will not have effect here, so hover butoons toolbar will be working in all files.
+Note that due to the lack of negation support in VSCode glob patterns (and, namely, document selectors), your [filter](#filter) settings will not have effect here, so hover buttons toolbar will be working in all files.

 <!-- 🕮 <cyberbiont> 007d8c93-429b-4927-a89e-5cd9a972d20c.md -->